 provider suspects a false-negative result, you will most likely have your blood checked

-of various ages.
+cells of various ages.

 How do I get ready for this test?